ARM-software/CMSIS-Stream/Documentation/Styling.md

     }
 ```

+Color settings and style settings must be using syntax and names recognized by graphviz.

 ## Local setting change

 To change the setting for a particular element of the graph (like a specific node), you need to inherit from the`Style` class and override a specific method.